stepchowfun/tagref/README.md

 1. References actually point to tags.
 A tag cannot be deleted or renamed without updating the references that point to it.
 2. Tags are unique.
 There is never any ambiguity about which tag is being referenced.

-In the example above, Tagref doesn't ensure that `cities` is actually non-empty.
+In the example above, Tagref doesn't guarantee that `polynomial` returns a nonzero number.
 It isn't magic!
-It only checks the two criteria above.
+It only ensures that the `polynomial_nonzero` tag exists unambiguously.
+The programmer is still responsible for keeping the comments in sync with the code.

 In addition to references to tags, Tagref also supports *file references* and *directory references*.
 A file reference guarantees that the given file exists.
 For example: